davidsteimle/stackscripts/README.md

 ### Ubuntu 20.10

+For Ubuntu systems I have added installation for FireFox as the browser.

 * [ubuntu_cinnamon.sh](https://github.com/davidsteimle/stackscripts/blob/main/ubuntu_cinnamon.sh) installs with the Cinnamon desktop
 * [ubuntu_gnomesession.sh](https://github.com/davidsteimle/stackscripts/blob/main/ubuntu_gnomesession.sh) installs with the Gnome-Session desktop

 ### Debian 10

+For Debian systems I have added installation of Chromium as the browser, as Debian does not have a direct installation of FireFox.

 * [debian_gnomesession.sh](https://github.com/davidsteimle/stackscripts/blob/main/debian_gnomesession.sh) installs with the Gnome-Session desktop